Schools release COVID numbers in Richmond, Columbia counties

 - Wilkinson Gardens, 1 positive student, 5 quarantined students, 0 positive employees, 0 quarantined employees

-- Willis Foreman, 1 positive student, 2 quarantined students, 0 positive employees, 0 quarantined employees
+- Willis Foreman, 1 positive students, 2 quarantined students, 0 positive employees, 0 quarantined employees

 K-8 SCHOOLS